Biennial Agricultural Water Survey (AWS)

 Data imputation is used for important fields when respondents provide incomplete or inconsistent data.
 Data on irrigated area or water volumes used for irrigation are imputed using an automated, nearest neighbour approach.
 Data for other fields are not imputed; instead they are left with a "don't know" response.
 Complete non-respondents are not imputed, but rather accounted for in the estimation step.

-A comparison of AWS's water volume and irrigated area estimates is made with estimates obtained from the previous survey cycle.
+A comparison of the Agricultural Water Survey's water volume and irrigated area estimates is made with estimates obtained from the previous survey cycle.
 Data are also compared with administrative data sources where available.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.